quarkus-qe/quarkus-test-framework/README.md

 ### Using the framework

-In order to write Quarkus application in your tests, you first need to add the core dependency in your `pom.xml` file;
+In order to write Quarkus application in your tests, you first need to add the core dependency in your `pom.xml` file:

 ```xml
 <dependency>